 Nanoparticle design for targeted, enzyme-activated drug delivery to hepatic cancer tissue.

-- S. P. Kuruvilla, G. Tiruchinapally, A. C. Crouch, M. ElSayed, J. M. Greve.
-“Nanoparticle-doxorubicin conjugates exhibit anticancer activity and reduce doxorubicin-induced cardiotoxicity in a murine hepatocellular carcinoma model.”
-Cancer Research.
-Submitted.
+S. P. Kuruvilla, G. Tiruchinapally, A. C. Crouch, M. ElSayed, J. M. Greve.
+“Dendrimer-doxorubicin conjugates exhibit improved anticancer activity and reduce doxorubicin-induced cardiotoxicity in a murine hepatocellular carcinoma model.”
+PLoS ONE 2017, 12 (8), e0181944.